Angelicapesca/OptiMissP/README.md

 * **Missingness' distribution**: two histrograms show the distribution of the number of missing values for instances (patients) and features (proteins)
 * **Protein intensity distribution**: protein intensity distributions of imputed and not imputed data for different user selected missingness thresholds are put in comparison
 * **Single protein intensity distribution**: chosen a specific protein, its protein distributions of imputed and not imputed data are comparatively plotted
-* **Topological Data Analysis of proteomic data**: topologies are created from imputed and not imputed data at different missingness threshold by Topological Data Analysis
+* **Topological Data Analysis of proteomic data**: topologies are created from imputed and not imputed data for different missingness threshold through Topological Data Analysis